Sochi Travel Guide

-Famed for its sulphur springs and boasting over 200 health spas, including the world-renowned Matsesta district, Sochi is more than just a healthy holiday destination.
-Every summer the elite of Russia descend upon Sochi for the annual film festival while tourists flood in to enjoy the beaches, and during the winter Sochi sees a slew of travellers making their way to the nearby ski resorts, particularly Krasnaya Polyana.
+Famed for its sulphur springs and myriad health spas, including the world-renowned Matsesta district.
+However, Sochi is more than just a healthy holiday destination: every summer the elite of Russia descend upon Sochi for the annual film festival while tourists flood in to enjoy the beaches, and during the winter Sochi sees a slew of travellers making their way to the nearby ski resorts, particularly Krasnaya Polyana.

 Become our Sochi Travel Expert